 |Xi Jinping Meets with Chancellor Angela Merkel of Germany|

-On June 28, 2019 local time, President Xi Jinping met with Chancellor Angela Merkel of Germany in Osaka.
+On March 26, 2019 local time, President Xi Jinping met with Chancellor Angela Merkel of Germany in Paris, who made a special trip for the closing ceremony of the China-France Global Governance Forum.

-Ding Xuexiang, Yang Jiechi, Wang Yi, He Lifeng and others participated in the meeting.
+Ding Xuexiang, Yang Jiechi, Wang Yi, He Lifeng and others attended the meeting.